phmartinsnetto/algorithms-and-exercises/README.md

 # algorithms-and-exercises
-Some of the algorithms and exercises that I enjoyed solving
+Made this respository to post some of the exercises and algorithms that I enjoyed solving.